survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 }
 ```

+Note that we are using Object rest spread syntax `{...lane}` to pass lane specific props to each `Lane`.

 We are also going to need a `Lane` component to make this work.
 It will render the `Lane` name and associated `Notes`.
-To make it easier to customize, I will keep the prop interface generic.
-In other words I'll allow `Lanes` to attach custom HTML attributes to each.
-This way the `className` declaration above will work.

 The example below has been modeled largely after our earlier implementation of `App`.
 It will render an entire lane including its name and associated notes:

 **app/components/Lane.jsx**